 - For travel expenses of the Chief Referee, USA Cycling will cover airfare and baggage fees if (s)he is flying, or mileage to the event if (s)he is driving.
 Once at the airport of the venue, transportation around the event is the responsibility of the Race Director.

-- For road events, at least two neutral service cars must be provided and operated by qualified drivers and mechanics.
+- For road events, at least two neutral service vehicles must be provided and operated by qualified drivers and mechanics.

 - All criteriums must be run on completely closed courses (no coned off lanes).
 If a course is using a single road for two-way traffic, it must be hard fenced in between the two sides of the course.